danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 **Jupyter Hub and Binder**.
 This process integrates relatively well with some previous work I have posted here on [Jupyter Hub in Kubernetes](/blog/2016/09/jupyterhub-kubernetes-nfs/) for a multi-user dev environment.
 Great multi-user collaboration is a key part of the process.
 Also don't forget that the end result is usually not an API but some sort of application, dashboard or report and deployment for those applications is also important.

 **Why not just use Argo to do the model training?** You could, I think Polyaxon right now is better for model training since it just does that, Argo its more general and thats great but specialized tools sometimes are better.
 [Argo's architecture](https://applatix.com/open-source/argo/get-started/architecture) is more complex and extensible so other tooling could be build on top of it, I imagine that will happen eventually.

+**What to do with this?** Take it as a simple experiment to show of what is possible today with open-source frameworks around model management on Kubernetes.
+Take this and adapt it to your needs.
+The objective it to make your life easier, make iterations faster and models better.

+This pipeline is useful as described here but it's far from being complete.
+This will save you some time right now but some manual parts needs to be automated.
+You will need to work on integrating this (or anything) into your existing workflow around Git and CI/CD (Jenkins).

 ### Other links and things I used